 Eliminating hard bounced emails as soon as they appear will keep your email bounce rate low and healthy.

 With Sendinblue, hard bounces are automatically blacklisted to avoid emails being sent to this contact again.
-This way you can maintain an active list and get the best results for your email marketing next time you send a campaign.
+This way you can maintain an active list and get the best results for your email marketing strategy.

 Want to test-drive Sendinblue’s email marketing service?
 Our forever free plan lets you store unlimited contacts and send up to 300 emails/day.